xlang-ai/OpenAgents/README.md

 1. [**Backend**](backend/README.md): the flask backend to host our three agents.
 2. [**Frontend**](frontend/README.md): the frontend UI and WeBot Chrome extension.

+p.s.: We have renamed some arguments in code for better readability.
+If you have pulled the code before 10/26/2023, just a reminder that if you want to you pull the latest code, previous local chat history will be lost because of different key names.

 ## 📜 Tutorial on Extending OpenAgents
 ### Code Structure